kanaria69/Mainecoco/README.md

-## What do you call a sheep with no legs?
-A cloud.
+## I used to work in a shoe recycling shop.
+It was sole destroying.